The Great War

 As with the British Army, MG units were disbanded after with Great War and the MMG assets were returned to Infantry Battalions and Cavalry Regiments.

-During the inter-war period, Australia began to manufacture her own Vickers MGs.
+During the inter-war period, Australia began to manufacture her own Vickers MGs at the Lithgow Small Arms Factor.
 These included the Mk.
 I and these were used alongside the existing British-supplied guns.
-The Small Arms Factory at Lithgow also produced the Mk.
+They also produced the Mk.
 XXI, which was a local version of the Mk.
 VII for Armoured Vehicle use.

 The Second World War